smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

       }
     };

-Class template ``S`` contains method template ``sum``.
-However, nothing is instantiated yet.

-The resulting object graph looks like this:
+The resulting object graph, without any instantiations, looks like this:

 .. image:: ASTsForTemplatesImages/ct-cont-ft-defn.ded.png

-The peach-colored node is the method template.
-It contains the templated method, and is contained by the templated class.
+The peach-colored node is the member function template.
+It contains the templated function, and is contained by the templated class.
 Its template parameter, ``U``, has as its canonical form ``type-parameter-1-0`` because it is nested one level deep.

 Diagram: Class template contains function template: Instantiation